How Fast Does the Earth Spin? Earth vs Engineered

 Ok, living things on the ground aren’t making the cut.
 How about something we’ve engineered?

-On the race track
+On the race track against a car

 At the moment, the fastest car in the world is the Hennessey Venom F5.

 It’s the all-American engineered design with a sick amount of horsepower.

 At speeds over 300 km/h, it takes a special kind of maniac to sit in the driver’s seat.

 Even with its neck-bending speed, it’s still 5 times slower than the rotation of Earth.

 So what about on rails?
 Can we get even faster?